 - Daytime headlights are required.

-- Blood alcohol content (BAC) levels are the same for motorcycles as they are for cars.
-Any motorist operating a vehicle with a BAC above 0.08 percent is driving under the influence.
+- Legal blood alcohol content (BAC) levels are the same for motorcycles as they are for cars.
+Any motorist operating a vehicle with a BAC above 0.08 percent is considered driving under the influence.

-For more information on the motorcycle laws in Arkansas and the best rider practices, review the Motorcycle Endorsement Study Guide from the Arkansas State Police.
+For more information on the motorcycle laws in Arkansas and the best rider practices, review the Motorcycle Endorsement Study Guide which is published by the Arkansas State Police.

 What Are Some of the Most Common Causes of Motorcycle Accidents?

+- Distracted Driving.
 As one of the leading causes of all motor vehicle accidents, distracted driving undoubtedly contributes to motorcycle crashes.
-Taking your hands or eyes away from the vehicle or road can lead to collisions or lose of vehicular control.
+Taking your hands or eyes away from the vehicle or road can lead to collisions or loss of vehicular control.

-The lack of awareness applies to both motorcyclists and motorists.
+- Lack of Awareness.
+A lack of awareness can contribute to any type of accident, and equally applies to both motorcyclists and motorists.
 Motorcyclists may be unaware of how dangerous riding a motorcycle can be and may not take the proper precautions.
-Car and truck drivers may be unaware of how to driver safely around motorcycles.
+Car and truck drivers may be unaware of how to drive safely around motorcycles.

+- Tailgating.
 Some drivers underestimate the amount of room they need in front of them to come to a complete stop.
-If a car tailgates a motorcycle and hits them from behind, the motorcyclists may lose control of their vehicle and get seriously injured.
+If a car tailgates a motorcycle and hits them from behind, the rider may lose control of their bike and get seriously injured.

 What Are the Steps to Take After a Motorcycle Accident?

-In the event of a motorcycle accident, it’s important to follow the proper procedure for the sake yourself and anyone else involved.
+In the event of a motorcycle accident, it’s important to follow the proper procedures for the sake of yourself and anyone else involved:

-Stay at the scene of the accident.
-To comply with the law and avoid a hit-and-run charge, you must stay at the scene of the accident.
+- Stay at the scene of the accident.
+To comply with the law, you must stay at the scene of the accident.

-Seek medical attention.
-You may be in shock immediately following the accident; however, if you’re able to, call 9-1-1 as soon as possible.
+- Seek medical attention.
+You may be in shock immediately following the accident; however, if you’re able to, call 911 as soon as possible.
 Even if your injuries seem minor, motorcycle accidents can have serious effects on the body.
 It’s important to been seen by a healthcare professional so your injuries can be evaluated.
-The doctor’s notes will also come in handy to show how much compensation you deserve.
+If you decide to hire an attorney, the doctor’s notes will also be necessary to show how much compensation you may be entitled to.

-File an accident claim with your insurance company.
-Once your able, you’ll need to report the accident to your insurance company.
+- File an accident claim with your insurance company.
+Once you’re able, you’ll need to report the accident to your insurance company.
 The sooner you do this, the faster you’ll be able to negotiate a fair settlement.

-Seek legal guidance.
-In the event your motorcycle accident claim isn’t going the way you want, seeking legal guidance is a good idea.
-An attorney will be able to negotiate with insurance companies on your behalf and represent you in court if need be.
+- Seek legal guidance.
+In the event your motorcycle accident claim isn’t proceeding as you’d expect it to or in the case of a settlement offer that seems unfairly low to the injuries you’ve sustained, seeking legal guidance is a good idea.
+A Little Rock motorcycle accident attorney will be able to negotiate with insurance companies on your behalf and represent you in court if need be.

-While no amount of money can change what has happened, receiving compensation for damages after a motorcycle accident can make recovery easier.
-With the proper legal team backing you, like our Arkansas motorcycle accident lawyers at McMath Woods P.A., you’re likely to receive full and fair compensation.
+Receiving compensation for your injuries and property damage after a motorcycle accident can make the recovery process easier.
+With the proper legal team backing you, you’re more likely to receive full and fair compensation.